 I looked up at the waitress.
 “If it’s going to be two plates of meat, make it one bacon, and one sausage links.”

 I ate all that food.
 It made me kind of groggy, too.

 One of the officers started talking.
 “Now that you’re 14, you can choose to go to a foster home, or you can choose to go with some friends of ours.”

 “They’re law enforcement.
 Just a different breed than us.”

 My eyes started drooping, and I wanted to lie down.

 “That bench is awfully comfy,” the left officer said.
 “You can sleep.
 You have time.”

 I was down on that bench in a heartbeat.
 A great thundering woke me, and I looked outside.
 A helicopter was landing in the parking lot.
 Two men climbed out.
-They were dressed the same in tan slacks, leather shoes, white button up shirts, and leather jackets, with bulges under their left armpits.
+They dressed the same in tan slacks, leather shoes, white button up shirts, and leather jackets, with bulges under their left armpits.

 The two men walked up to our table and smiled at me.
 The officer on my left said, “Go with them, Jim.
 They’re good guys.”